semluc/Rnotes/_docs/CFA.md

   ne =~ Neuro_1 + Neuro_2 + Neuro_3 + Neuro_4'
 ```

-And we specify a first order model just for fun.
-Lavaan will automatically
+And we specify a first order model just for fun:
-estimate covariances

 ``` r
 pers1 <- '